Some Books About Illinois Business

 Notable other works on Bloomington-Normal’s business history include A History: Building a Greater Community: McLean County Chamber of Commerce, 1900–2000 by Illinois State University history professor M. Paul Holsinger (McLean County Chamber of Commerce, 2000).
 More than one reviewer found that The Farmer from Merna: A Biography of George J. Mecherle and a History of the State Farm Insurance Companies of Bloomington, Illinois by Karl Schriftgiesser (Random House, 1996) over-praised the virtues of its subject, who was in fact not unusual among go-getting businessmen of his time and place.

 A useful history of Decatur’s A. E. Staley Company is offered in The Kernel and The Bean: The 75-Year Story Of the Staley Company by Dan J. Forrestal (Simon and Schuster, 1982).
 The official history of Archer Daniels Midland, the food processing giant headquartered in Decatur, is conveyed by such works as The Nature of What's To Come : A Century Of Innovation a company history published in 2002.
-ADM’s legal travails in the 1990s are chronicled in more than one book.
+The rest of the story, including the firm's legal travails in the 1990s, is chronicled in more than one book.
 One is Rats in the grain: The Dirty Tricks and Trials of Archer Daniels Midland by James B. Lieber (Four Walls Eight Windows, 2000).
 The best of the ADM exposés is The Informant by New York Times reporter Kurt Eichenwald (Broadway Books, 2000), which more than one critic praised as among the best business narratives of the past twenty years.

 How the miners of southern Illinois and, their leaders—often ignorant, usually stubborn—dealt with these issues with a coal industry that was often arrogant and short-sighted has sustained a vast historical literature.
 Federal relief agencies and academics studied conditions in southern Illinois coal fields.
 Among the results is People of Coal Town, sociologist Herman R. Lantz’s account of life in Ziegler in (Southern Illinois University Press, 1971).
 Seven Stranded Coal Towns: A Study of an American Depressed Area by Malcolm Brown and John N. Webb (DaCapo Press, 1971) is a reprint of a Work Projects Administration research monograph from 1941 that reported on the social conditions in Franklin, Saline, and Williamson counties during the Depression.
 Robert E. Hartley and David Kenney’s Death Underground: The Centralia and West Frankfort Mine Disasters (Southern Illinois University Press, 2006) is a solid account of the underground explosions—in Centralia in 1947 and in West Frankfort four years later—that killed 111 and 119 men respectively.